dprint/dprint/docs/process-plugin-development.md

 Request body:

-- u32 (4 bytes) - Identifier for the configuration to get diagnostics for.
+- u32 (4 bytes) - Identifier for the configuration to get diagnostics for

 Response body: